You want smart political talk without the meltdowns?

 They can't survive.

-Average family now is going to be paying close to six thousand dollars because of Biden's inflation.
+Average family now is going to be paying close to $6,000 because of Biden's inflation.

-If you drive a car, it's two thousand dollars at least more a year than you're gonna pay than the from what you paid last year.
+If you drive a car, it's $2,000 at least more a year than you're going to pay from what you paid last year.

 We can't afford this.

-And then of course law and order and and the bad school systems we have but that's a separate issue.
+And then, of course, law and order and the bad school systems we have, but that's a separate issue.

-It's all these people on the left that voted right along with it that don't have the guts to go in there and tell him this is very simple, Mr President this is very simple.
+It's all these people on the left that voted right along with it that don't have the guts to go in there and tell him, this is very simple, Mr. President.

-Let's get some of these regulations taken off so we can start these businesses start doing work here and incentive our people to go back to work in the United States of America and then protect this border.
+Let's get some of these regulations taken off so we can start these businesses, start doing work back here, and incentive for people to go back to work in the United States of America and then protect this border.

-You know it the it's so simple on the one hand all of these problems you've discussed are were all preventable and they're all solvable.
+All of these problems you've discussed were all preventable and they're all solvable.

-It's all fixable but it's got to start with the the election in November.
+But it's got to start with the election in November.

 I'm pretty confident Republicans will take the House.